ctsiaousis/TensorFlow-console-example/README.md

 ## How To

 * First download the TensorFlow C API from [this](https://www.tensorflow.org/install/lang_c) link.
 I used the windows CPU only library.
-* Extract the contents on a directory called TensorFlow, located on a directory Libraries inside your projects directory.
+* Extract the contents on a directory called `TensorFlow`, located on a directory `Libraries` inside your projects directory.
+For better understanding, take a look at the `INCLUDEPATH` and `LIBS` variables on the `TensorFlow-console-example.pro` file.
 * Clone this repo inside your project directory.
 * Open the file `TensorFlow-console-example.pro` with Qt Creator and build